stefanoTron/business-hours.js/README.md

 - [ ] support hourly holidays, like business opens from 20:00 instead of 18:00 on a given date.
 - [ ] add always closed on public holidays (country specific)
 - [ ] add localized formatter to display all the business hours
+- [ ] show holiday formatted range starting from a given date